nielsjdewinter/ShellChron/README.md

 The ShellChron package contains all formulae and documentation required to run the ShellChron model.
-The ShellChron model uses stable oxygen isotope records (d18O) from seasonal paleo-arhives to create an age model for the archive.
+The ShellChron model uses stable oxygen isotope records (d18O) from seasonal paleo-archives to create an age model for the archive.

 In short, ShellChron feeds a temperature sinusoid (Figure 1; see details